MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     ![Setting Keys](./images/rn-ios-11.png)

-    *NOTE: As a reminder, you can retrieve these keys by running `appcenter codepush deployment list -a <ownerName>/<appName>` from your terminal.*
+    *NOTE: As a reminder, you can retrieve these keys by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys` from your terminal.*

 10. Open your project's `Info.plist` file and change the value of your `CodePushDeploymentKey` entry to `$(CODEPUSH_KEY)`